Side hustles take center stage in paying bills for Hollywood workers on strike

 Meyer, with most of his six staff and 70 or so satellite crew members on furlough, faces a double whammy.
 His company was once routinely busy on commercials, which is work not impacted by the strike.
 Now, with that market flooded with new competition submitting miniscule budget bids, he can’t compete.

-“Now it’s, ‘What bills get paid this month and what doesn’t?’” he said.
+“Now it’s, ‘What bills get paid this month and what doesn’t,’” he said.

 It’s been nearly five months since members of the Writers Guild of America stopped working, and just over two months since the actors union joined them in their fight against studios and streamers.